All Episodes

 I want to put it up on my website.

-Do you feel that this you know you talked about taking the pledge to preserve and protect your country very seriously?
+Do you feel that this, you know, you talked about taking the pledge to preserve and protect your country very seriously?

 Do you think the president has not done his duty as it relates to this?

-Well, I don't know where his sources are who's advising him, but I can tell you one thing.
+Well, I don't know where his sources are, who's advising him, but I can tell you one thing.

-If I had one or two minutes and I could sit him down in front of a computer screen with the database that we that I used to work in, I could show him irrefutable proof that all these organizations have accumulated derogatory information.
+If I had one or two minutes and I could sit him down in front of a computer screen with the database that I used to work in, I could show him irrefutable proof that all these organizations have accumulated derogatory information.

 It wasn't just me, it was my colleagues.

-We all work together.
+We all worked together.

-We put it in the system, we did our job.
+We put it in the system.

 They are overtly or deliberately ignoring it.